redhat-cop/openshift-migration-best-practices/troubleshooting.md

 Debug flowchart (in progress)
 * [MTC Debug flowchart](https://app.lucidchart.com/documents/view/d0907ce1-ccf1-4226-86eb-e5332f9d42a4/0_0)

-# MTC Data Model
+# MTC custom resources

-The following is a diagram of the CRDs that make up the MTC data model for context.
+The following diagram describes the MTC custom resources (CRs).
+Each object is a standard Kubernetes CR.

-Each of these objects are standard k8s CRDs, and the user can therefore use the normal REST CRUD operations for acting on then via the kubectl and oc clients, or even the HTTP interface directly:
+You can manage the MTC resources with the standard create, read, update, and delete operations using the `kubectl` and `oc` clients or directly, using the web interface.

 TODO: Need to update diagram with MigAnalytic and MigHook

 ![CRD Architecture](./images/CRDArch.png)

-# Debugging Tips
+# Debugging tips

-The MTC UI includes a "View migration plan resources" menu item for visualizing a migration plan and its associated resources as a migration is running.
-This is a good place to start when investigating failures, and provides both the cli `oc get` command, as well as a raw object viewer the user can use to inspect the resource.
+You can view the resources of a migration plan in the MTC web console:

+1. Click the Options menu beside a migration plan and select **View migration plan resources**.

+    The migration plan resources are displayed as a tree.

+2. Click the arrow of a **Backup** or **Restore** object to view its pods.

+3. Click the Copy button of a pod to copy the `oc get` command to your clipboard.

+    You can paste the command to the CLI to view the resource details.

+4. Click **View Raw** to inspect a pod.

+    The resource is displayed in JSON format.

 ![Resource Debug Kebab Option](./images/ResourceDebugKebabOption.png)

 ![Debug Tree UI](./images/DebugTree.png)

-Typically the objects that you are interested in depends on the stage that the migration failed during.
-The flow chart linked above provides more information about what objects are relevant depending on this failure stage.
+Typically, the objects that you are interested in depend on the stage at which the migration failed.
+The [MTC debug flowchart](https://app.lucidchart.com/documents/view/d0907ce1-ccf1-4226-86eb-e5332f9d42a4/0_0) provides information about what objects are relevant depending on this failure stage.

 > NOTE: Stage migrations will only have a single pair of Backup and Restore objects,
 > while a Final migration will have *two* pairs of Backup and Restore objects.
 > This can be considered a low level implementation detail, but the initial
 > backup is performed to capture the original, unaltered state of the application
-> and its k8s objects and remains the source of truth.
+> and its Kubernetes objects.
+It is the source of truth.
 The application is then
-> quiesced, and a stage backup is performed to back up the application storage
+> quiesced and a stage backup is performed to back up the storage-
 > related resources (PV, PVC, the data itself).
 These storage objects are restored
-> on the target side, followed by a final restore to restore from the original
+> on the target cluster, followed by a final restore to restore from the original
 > application's source of truth.

-## Querying the cli
+## Querying the CLI

-The migration debug tree can be viewed and traced via label selectors.
-For example, to retrieve all migmigrations that are associated with a particular plan:
+The migration debug tree can be viewed and traced by querying specific label selectors.

+The following example obtains all the `migmigration` resources that are associated with the `test` plan:

 ```
-# oc get migmigration -l 'migration.openshift.io/migplan-name=test'
+$ oc get migmigration -l 'migration.openshift.io/migplan-name=test'
 NAME                                  READY  PLAN  STAGE  ITINERARY  PHASE
 09a8bf20-fdc5-11ea-a447-cb5249018d21         test  false  Final      Completed
 ```

-Notice the columns show select useful information about the migration, such as the associated plan name, itinerary step, and phase.
+The columns display the associated plan name, itinerary step, and phase.

 TODO: Need to update with Backup/Restore queries